1874–75 in English football

 In 1874, Charles W. Alcock coined the term "combination game" for a style of play that was based on teamwork and co-operation, largely achieved by passing the ball instead of dribbling it.

-Aston Villa Football Club were formed in November 1874 by members of the Villa Cross Wesleyan Chapel in Handsworth which is now part of Birmingham.
+Aston Villa Football Club were formed in November 1874 by members of the Aston Villa Wesleyan Chapel.
 The founders were members of the chapel's cricket team looking for a way to stay fit during the winter months.